Prohibited Steps Order Explained

 Preventing the Other Parent from Moving your Child Away

-If you have taken your dispute to Court, the Court will explore why the parent is planning on moving the child as well as the arrangements for the move and beyond, in order to assess if this is in the child’s best interests.
-The Court assesses this by carefully applying all of the factors set out in what is known as the Welfare Checklist.
+If you have taken your dispute to Court, the Court will explore why the parent is planning on moving the child as well as the arrangements for the move and beyond, to assess if this is in the child’s best interests.
+The Court assesses this by carefully applying all the factors set out in what is known as the Welfare Checklist.

 If your ex-partner can satisfy the Court that the move will improve your child’s quality of life then the Court may decide in their favour.

 The Court may also ask a CAFCASS Advisor to provide a written recommendation about whether the move is right for the child, or to act as the child’s voice in the Court.
 The child’s thoughts and feelings may be considered by the Court before they make a final decision.
-A Family and Child Law Solicitor can advise you further on the process, whether you are the parent wishing to relocate or the one being left behind.
+A Family and Children Law Solicitor can advise you further on the process, whether you are the parent wishing to relocate or the one being left behind.

 Preventing your Child from Seeing a Specific Person